wdhitchc/langgraph-AIOT/README.md

 The core logic is defined in `src/agent/graph.py` AIOT

 ## What it does
 This is a basic langgraph implementation of https://arxiv.org/abs/2409.12618.
+With Several modications.

-I have not validated that it performs exactly as the official implementation here https://github.com/AgnostiqHQ/multi-agent-llm
+I have not validated it performs as well as the official implementation here https://github.com/AgnostiqHQ/multi-agent-llm

-I will be adding more documentation at a later date.
+I have added several modifications to the original implementation:
+ - Final Answer Synthesis